 Have your feet checked by a podiatrist on a regular basis

-Consult your local FootNetwork clinic to find out which follow-ups are most appropriate for your condition or to schedule an appointment.
+Contact your local PiedRéseau clinic to learn which podiatric tests suit your condition best or to book an appointment.